Research Overview

 Our experimental investigations are motivated by the need for quantitative measurements across length and time scales.
 We develop specialized experiments for mechanics and multi-physics problems at short time scales.
 Examples involve miniature Kolsky bars (high strain rate impact), high-speed optical microscopy and interferometry, multi-scale electro-mechanical test beds, and pump-probe acoustic spectroscopy.
 Current and future directions will extend these capabilities to study transient material response under complex stress states with multi-physical coupling.

 With a density two-thirds that of aluminium, magnesium is currently sought after as the next-generation light-weight structural metal for a technology-driven, energy-sustainable future.
 Naturally, many applications of these materials require them to be resilient under impact loading conditions such as, in car crashes, military applications and space exploration.
-However, the mechanisms of plastic deformation and failure are non-intuitive at time scales on the order of micro-seconds and less, hence dynamic material strength is not predicted reliably using current multiscale models.
+However, the mechanisms of plastic deformation and failure are non-intuitive at time scales on the order of micro-seconds and less.
 My doctoral research focused on understanding the fundamental mechanisms governing the strength of magnesium and it's alloys.

 Collaborators: Prof. K. T. Ramesh (JHU - PhD advisor), Dr. Meng Zhao (JHU), Dr. Debjoy Mallick (US Army Research Lab), Prof. Todd Hufnagel (JHU), Dr. Andrew Leong (JHU),